 We all suffer from split ends, no matter our hair texture, but there are a few things you can do to help.
 In order to find out the best practices, including ways to cut your hair, products to use, accessories to stay away from, and how to use hot tools in a safe way, we reached out to a few hairstylists who know exactly what works (and what hurts).
-Below, find their thoughts on how to prevent split ends.

-Get a cut with hot scissors
+Get a Cut with Hot Scissors

 "The daily wear and tear on your hair can cause split ends," notes Gurgov.
 "Try not to over-shampoo your hair—when your hair is wet, it is in its most fragile state.
 A good tip is to pull your hair back into a ponytail and use the same amount of shampoo as the diameter of your ponytail."